It’s Spain’s fourth election in as many years, in which parties will cover and fight over the same ground they did in April.

 The unpredictable factor comes from the staggering rise of the far-right Vox party.
 In the 2016 election, they won just 0.2% of the vote.
 This time round, they could be the kingmakers.

 Its policies are straight from the populist playbook.
-As well as being both anti-immigration and anti-establishment, its main focus is defending national unity is its main focus, promoting Spanish values and traditions and proudly waving the Spanish flag as a nationalist symbol.
+As well as being both anti-immigration and anti-establishment, its main focus is defending national unity, promoting Spanish values and traditions and proudly waving the Spanish flag as a nationalist symbol.

 For some, this is a nightmare scenario.
 For others, the status quo under the current Prime Minister is to be feared more.